jamesbrink/brinkOS-old/README.md

 # brinkOS

-Arch based distrobution with infuences from Apricity-OS
+Arch based distribution with influences from Apricity-OS